All-On-4® Dental Implants in the Dallas-Fort Worth Metroplex Area

 Patients have become educated on dental implants over the past decade, but most don’t think to ask about what material their restorative teeth are made of.
 Until now, there have been only two options: acrylic hybrid and zirconia (or some form of porcelain) for implant-retained crowns (dental implants) and full-mouth restorations (All-on-4®).

-To see if you’re a candidate for full mouth reconstruction in Irving using All-on-4®, call Radiance Dentistry, Dental Implant Center at (972) 866-7976.
-We're proud to serve the greater Dallas-Fort Worth area.
+To see if you’re a candidate for full mouth reconstruction in the Dallas-Fort Worth area using All-on-4®, call Radiance Dentistry, Dental Implant Center at (972) 866-7976.

 Who Might Need Full Mouth Reconstruction All-On-4® Concept?

 Full mouth reconstruction can be used to restore some or all of your teeth and may be appropriate for you if your teeth and jaws have suffered significant damage due to dental disease or injury.

 - Have had a significant number of tooth infections

 - Have suffered an injury in an accident

 - Have significant problems with your bite that resulted in a painful and potentially destructive condition called temporomandibular disorder or TMD

 Where Do I Begin with Full Mouth Reconstruction?

 If you think you might benefit from full mouth reconstruction, it’s worth scheduling a consultation with Dr. Iskandar here at Radiance Dentistry.
 Being a Diplomate certified Implantologist and a Surgical Prosthodontist, Dr. Iskandar has the specialized training and expertise required to complete a successful full mouth reconstruction.
 It is highly likely that most if not all the treatments required can be carried out here at Radiance Dentistry.
 If you do need to see other dental specialists, these will be doctors who we know and trust to take excellent care of you and we will liaise closely with them during your treatment.